GaijinEntertainment/Dagor-Shader-Language-Server/README.md

 [![build](https://github.com/Gaijin-Games-KFT/Dagor-Shader-Language-Server/actions/workflows/build.yml/badge.svg)](https://github.com/Gaijin-Games-KFT/Dagor-Shader-Language-Server/actions/workflows/build.yml)

 Language Server for the Dagor Shader Language.
 At the moment it's work in progress.
 There is a [Visual Studio Code client](https://github.com/Gaijin-Games-KFT/Dagor-Shader-Language-Support-for-Visual-Studio-Code).
+Currently, in order to use the extension, you have to install Node.js.

 ## Features

 -   Syntax highlight (not part of the actual language server)
+-   Document links (ctrl + click on #include, include, and include_optional directives)

 ## Issues